FrancesReagan/recipe-discovery-app/README.md

 -Component Architecture:

- -This app is structured with clear separation of concerns: - pages: handle routing and handle data fetching (they choose what data to fetch and when); hooks: provide the reusable logic for HOW to fetch data consistently (useFetch) and state management
+ -This app is structured with clear separation of concerns: -`Pages`: handle routing and handle data fetching (they choose what data to fetch and when); `Hooks`: provide the reusable logic for HOW to fetch data consistently (useFetch) and state management
-                                                              (useLocalStorage); components:reusable UI elements (navbar, recipecard, etc); context: global state sharing.
+                                                              (useLocalStorage); `Components`:reusable UI elements (navbar, recipecard, etc); `Context`: global state sharing.